Postcards from the Perimeter

 The Final Push

-At my last posting, we were soaking up the southern California sun.
+At my last posting, we were enjoying a little California sun.

-With the end in sight, and Zack not feeling top notch, I decided to drive long days, straight up the spine of California, Oregon and Washington on Interstate 5.
+With the end in sight, and Zack not feeling top notch, I decided to drive long days.
+Straight up the spine of California, Oregon and Washington on Interstate 5.
+No more 2-lane highways.

 California – Drought